-The lateral expansion of the building to achieve the councils floor space expectations for industrial development of the site will impact adversely on the endangered ecological community situated upon the site and the additional height responds to the ecological constraints on the site.
-The natural topography of the site will result in unreasonable impacts by way of excavation should the additional floor space be provided outside the existing building envelope.
+The lateral expansion of the building by 'stepping' the design will have no impact upon the amenity of the surrounding low density residential environment.
+The natural topography of the site will result in unreasonable impacts by way of excavation should the additional floor space be provided by an excessive lateral extension of the existing building envelope.